Boro23-wq/boro-blogs/content/blog/next/SEO-in-next.md

 ![liverpool](./assets/app.png)

 The application is only a couple lines of code with an h2 and an image tag.
 The crux of this tutorial is not to try anything complex but to optimize the SEO of a simple yet purposeful application.
-By the end of this tutorial, we will clearly understand the neccessary steps that we need to take along the way to improve SEO and accessibility.
+By the end of this tutorial, we will clearly understand the necessary steps that we need to take along the way to improve SEO and accessibility.

 ## Reports from Lighthouse (Before optimization)